Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 Custom T-Shirts for Team Building and Company Culture

 The data backs up what many HR leaders and office managers already sense intuitively: matching branded apparel creates a stronger sense of belonging on teams.
-Our 2026 Swag Trends Survey, which polled over 1,000 organizers and buyers, found that 74% rank “team unity and belonging” as the number-one outcome they want from custom swag.
-That beat out appreciation (66%), professionalism (58%), and sales and marketing (46%).
+Our 2026 Swag Trends Survey found that 74% rank “team unity and belonging” as the number-one outcome they want from custom swag, ahead of appreciation (66%), professionalism (58%), and sales and marketing (46%).

-The same survey found that 67% of organizers only consider their swag investment a success if they “see people using/wearing it voluntarily.”
-That’s the bar: not just distribution, but actual adoption.
+The same survey found that 67% of organizers only consider their swag investment a success if they “see people using or wearing it voluntarily.”
 The difference between shirts that get worn and shirts that collect dust usually comes down to fabric quality and fit.

 When to Order Team T-Shirts